Law at LMH

 Our Law school consists of undergraduate and graduate students on taught and research courses from a wide variety of backgrounds.
 The undergraduate programme offers two courses: a 3-year degree in Law and a 4-year degree in Law with Law Studies in Europe (LSE).
 As well as being a stimulating and highly rewarding subject for study, the syllabus for Law and LSE combines traditional and cosmopolitan elements, such as comparative studies of other systems, as well as European Union Law, Human Rights Law and Public International Law, which permeate many subjects, as well as being taught independently.

 LMH is a proud host to the very active College Law Society, which is student-run.
 The Society organises many social events, such as talks and dinners, as well as runs a welfare programme for undergraduate Law students.
-The Law Society also organised the first ever Alternative Dispute Resolution in Oxford that is now an annual event.

 The College provides superb infrastructure to study Law.
 Its Law Library is well-stacked and offers most resources Law undergraduates need for their studies.
 LMH is also proud that it offers housing to all of its undergraduates and first year graduate students, one of few Oxford Colleges that is able to do so.